 Doctoral Student Public Humanities Fellowship

-- Present the outcomes of their research and public work to the NYU community in coordination with the NYU Center for the Humanities and submit a final report to Humanities New York
+- The Fellow will present the outcomes of their planning and public work to their university community in coordination with their humanities center and submit reports to Humanities New York.

-Contact Adam Capitanio with any questions at 212-233-1131 or firstname.lastname@example.org.
+Contact Adam Capitanio, Humanities New York Program Officer, with any questions at 212-233-1131 or firstname.lastname@example.org.